 Vodanovich, S. J. & Rupp, D. E. (2022).
 Employment Discrimination: A Concise Review of the Legal Landscape.
 Oxford University Press.

 Strah, N., Rupp, D. E., & Morris, S. (2022).
 Job analysis and job classification for addressing pay inequality in organizations: Adjusting our methods within a shifting legal landscape.
-Industrial and Organizational Psychology: Perspectives in Science and Practice, 14, 1–45.
+Industrial and Organizational Psychology, 14, 1–45.

 Rupp, D.E., Song, Q., Strah, N. (2020).
 Addressing the so-called validity-diversity trade-off: Exploring the practicalities and legal defensibility of pareto-optimization for reducing adverse impact within personnel selection.
 Industrial and Organizational Psychology, 13, 246-271.

-McWilliams, A., Rupp, D. E., Seigel, D. S., Stahl, G., & Waldman, D. A. (2019).
+McWilliams, A., Rupp, D. E., Siegel, D. S., Stahl, G., & Waldman, D. A. (2019).
 The Oxford Handbook of Corporate Social Responsibility: Psychological and Organizational Perspectives.
 Oxford, UK: Oxford University Press.

 Farooq, O., Rupp, D. E., & Farooq, M. (2017).
 The multiple pathways through which internal and external corporate social responsibility influence organizational identification and multifoci outcomes: The moderating role of cultural and social orientations.
 Academy of Management Journal, 60, 954-985.